 It should always be remembered that Boko Haram meaning ‘Western education is forbidden’ is a philosophy of an atavistic Islamic North, and not just that of the murderous jihadists of the same name.
-Till date, ‘Turenci’ meaning English is something of anathema in core northern states and it is the dream of these irredentists that Hausa will one day become lingua franca for the whole of Nigeria even if Islam does not make it to be the only religion.
+Till date, ‘Turenci’ meaning English is something of anathema in core northern states and it is the dream of these fanatical tribalists that Hausa will one day become lingua franca for the whole of Nigeria even if Islam does not make it to be the only religion.

-A hater, and his branding of IPOB
+A hater, and the branding of IPOB

+Many Buhari haters in the south east typified by the Indigenous Peoples of Biafra, IPOB, were informed by his antecedents as a fanatical core-north Muslim prebendalist.
 The recent events unfolding across the spectrum of the former British colony, climaxing in the branding of these irate and unarmed youths as terrorists seem to have proven them right.

 Only few idealists of unity had believed that the dawn of a truly egalitarian society for Nigeria was long overdue and could be realised under a regime that had promised accountability and change.

 For now that idealism is Morning Yet On Creation Day, as the great father of African Literature, Chinua Achebe, himself a Biafra believer, had written years ago.